Mitieli Vulikijapani

-Mitieli Vulikijapani (born 27 June 1994) is a Fijian professional rugby league footballer who plays as a er for Hull FC in the Betfred Super League and Fiji at international level.
+Mitieli Vulikijapani (born 27 June 1994) is a Fijian professional rugby league footballer who plays as a er for Hull F.C. in the Super League and Fiji at international level.
+He is also a British Army gunner who serves with the 47th Regiment Royal Artillery who has been granted permission to play rugby.

-He spent time on loan from Hull at the Bradford Bulls in the Betfred Championship.
+He spent time on loan from Hull at the Bradford Bulls in the Championship.

 Playing career

 In 2021, he made his FC début in the Super League against Leigh.

 In round 15 of the 2021 Super League season, he scored two tries for Hull F.C. in a 40-26 loss against Huddersfield.